vannguyenv12/vannguyenv12/README.md

-# 💫 About Me: The life is too short to code
+# 💫 The life is too short to code

 - 🌱 The only skill I have is **Copy and Paste**